vrc-get/vrc-get/CONTRIBUTING.md

 Not only Rust, some projects may require additional dependencies.

-For ALCOM, you need to install any LTS version of Node.js and npm for building the frontend.
+For ALCOM, you need to install Node.js >=20 supported and npm for building the frontend.

 Please refer to the [Node.js installation guide](https://nodejs.org/en/download/) to install Node.js if you don't have it.